chaoss/grimoirelab-tutorial/tools-and-tips/elasticsearch.md

 ### Working with aliases

-ElasticSearch index aliases allow to work with a collection of indexes as if it were just a single index, or with a single index under a different name.
+Elasticsearch index aliases allow to work with a collection of indexes as if it were just a single index, or with a single index under a different name.
 In the following, we were refer as 'base indexes' to the real indexes for which we will create aliases.
-Find [more information about working with aliases in the ElasticSearch manual](https://www.elastic.co/guide/en/elasticsearch/guide/current/index-aliases.html).
+Find [more information about working with aliases in the Elasticsearch manual](https://www.elastic.co/guide/en/elasticsearch/guide/current/index-aliases.html).

 To list the base indexes corresponding to an index alias (assume the index alias is `alias_index`):